 “With the GHS Thoracic Surgery service, patients have new, minimally invasive procedures available for diagnosis, staging, and treatment of lung and esophageal cancers.”

 The Thoracic Surgery division is committed to providing patients with high quality care utilizing the most advanced treatments and innovative techniques available.

 Minimally invasive thoracic surgery procedures can provide a number of advantages for patients, including shorter hospital stays, less discomfort, and quicker recoveries.
 Drs.
-Bolton, Stephenson, and Wright (Department of Cardiothoracic Surgery) are among the few surgeons in the region who perform minimally invasive pulmonary and esophageal resections.
-Video-assisted thoracoscopic surgery (VATS) is another commonly performed minimally invasive thoracic surgery procedure available at GHS.
+Bolton, Stephenson, and Ben-Or are among the few surgeons in the region who perform minimally invasive pulmonary and esophageal resections.
+Robotic and video-assisted thoracoscopic surgery (VATS) are commonly performed minimally invasive thoracic surgery techniques available at GHS.

 GHS is the first in the region to offer Electromagnetic Bronchoscopy.
 This less invasive procedure is used to assist with the biopsy of lung nodules or masses.
 The outpatient procedure uses GPS-like technology to locate and biopsy suspicious areas in the lung.
 Other advanced bronchoscopic techniques include; tumor ablation, airway dilatation and stent placement.

 For more information or to refer a patient to the Thoracic Surgery division, call 455-1200 for an appointment.